ory/sdk/clients/hydra/dotnet/docs/PublicApi.md

 OpenID Connect Userinfo

 This endpoint returns the payload of the ID Token, including the idTokenExtra values, of the provided OAuth 2.0 Access Token.
 For more information please [refer to the spec](http://openid.net/specs/openid-connect-core-1_0.html#UserInfo).
+In the case of authentication error, a WWW-Authenticate header might be set in the response with more information about the error.
+See [the spec](https://datatracker.ietf.org/doc/html/rfc6750#section-3) for more details about header format.

 ### Example
 ```csharp